WindowsVista42/Quark-Engine/README.md

 - vk-boostrap

 ## Open Sourced Parts
-I have open sourced some parts of the engine that are relatively feature-stable and other people might find useful.
+I have open sourced some parts of the engine that are relatively feature-stable that other people might find useful.
 - [WindowsVista42/ThreadPool](https://github.com/WindowsVista42/ThreadPool)
 - [WindowsVist42/QuarkPackge](https://github.com/WindowsVista42/QuarkPackage)